FOI-Bioinformatics/tessera/README.md

 ```

 # Example dataset
 Find example dataset of orthopoxvirus in `example_data/`.
-The query is a short-read assembly of a synthetic cowpox sample.
+The query is a short-read assembly (x8 contigs) of a synthetic cowpox sample with a variola segment.
 The collection are reference-labelled orthopoxvirus sequences from `BV-BRC.org`

 # Usage
 Example folder structure.
 Query is `cowpox_with_variolaInsert.fasta.gz`